-he following courses (three credits each) provide students with practical applications for business leaders in the areas of marketing, accounting, and financial management.
-Through the use of a variety of analytical, problem-solving approaches to business situations, the Core courses expose the students to both the needed depth of analyses and broad business perspectives required for operational, financial and strategic decision making.
+The core courses will provide students with the theoretical basis and practical applications of marketing, accounting, financial management, and business analytics.
+Through the use of a variety of analytical, problem-solving approaches to business situations, the core courses expose the students to both the needed depth of analyses and broad business perspectives required for operational, financial and strategic decision making.